-Recently, literature devoted to interrole conflict has expanded to include the perspectives of couples and significant others (SO),1 in addition to focal employee perceptions, which is consistent with family systems theory (Hammer, Bauer, & Grandey, 2003; Hammer, Neal, Newsom, Brockwood, & Colton, 2005).
-While such research has emphasized the value of studying interrole conflict within the broader system or social context employees work and live within (i.e., work and home) (Bronfenbrenner, 1977; Kossek, 2015), these studies have typically examined SO ratings of the focal employee's conflict-related experiences and ignored the SO's own conflict (e.g., Ilies, Schwind, Wagner, Johnson, DeRue, & Ilgen, 2007; Wayne, Casper, Matthews, & Allen, 2013).
-Thus, they have overlooked the dyadic interplay between both partners' experiences of work-family conflict.
-In order to capture a more complete understanding of couples' family context, as family systems theory would advocate (Hammer et al., 2003), we aim to examine couples' work-family conflict experiences at the couple- or dyad level.
-This approach is in line with Casper, Eby, Bordeaux, Lockwood, and Lambert's (2007) recommendation to consider levels of analysis other than the individual, given that nearly 90% of work-family research has been conducted at the individual level.
+Recently, literature devoted to interrole conflict has expanded to include couples and significant other $(SO)^1$ perspectives in addition to focal employee perceptions, which is consistent with family systems theory (Hammer, Bauer & Grandey, 2003; Hammer, Neal, Newsom, Brockwood & Colton, 2005).
+While such research emphasizes the value of studying interrole conflict within the broader system or social context employees work and live within (i.e., work and home; Bronfenbrenner, 1977; Kossek, 2015), these studies typically examine SO ratings of the focal employee's conflict-related experiences and ignore the SO's own conflict (e.g., Ilies, Schwind, Wagner, Johnson, DeRue & Ilgen, 2007; Wayne, Casper, Matthews & Allen, 2013).
+Thus, they overlook the dyadic interplay between both partners' experiences of work-family conflict.
+In order to capture a more complete understanding of couples' family context, as family systems theory would advocate (Hammer et al., 2003), we aim to examine couples' work-family conflict experiences at the couple- or dyad-level.
+This approach is in-line with Casper and colleagues recommendation to consider levels of analysis other than the individual, given that nearly 90 percent of work-family research has been conducted at the individual level (Casper, Eby, Bordeaux, Lockwood, & Lambert, 2007).